 For this line of whiskies, Maker’s Mark is working with retailers who purchase a barrel of finished whisky.
 Then, Maker’s Mark adds 10 oak staves to the barrel for additional aging, similar to the process of making Maker’s 46.
 However, here, the purchasing retailer is choosing what types of staves to use and in what quantities.
 They offer five different types of staves to use, making over 1,001 possible combinations, leaving every single batch unique to its creator.

 Blue Bourbon Spritzer

 - 2.0 oz Maker’s Mark Bourbon

 - Seltzer or Lemon Lime Soda

-*To make fresh sour mix at home simply combine equal parts simple syrup and fresh-squeezed lemon juice.
+*To make a fresh sour mix at home, simply combine equal parts simple syrup and fresh-squeezed lemon juice.
 Make sure to strain the seeds and pulp out of your lemon juice.

 46 Old Fashioned

 - .5 oz Simple Syrup